elavoie/pando-handbook/oopsla-2017/README.md

 Use the specified TABS_PER_NODE (experiment-specific) and VOLUNTEER_CODE_URL (provided by pando on startup).
 To test it for the first time, use `1` for TABS_PER_NODE:

-    killall electron; export DISPLAY=':99.0'; ./chromium-tabs TABS_PER_NODE VOLUNTEER_CODE_URL
+    ./chromium-tabs TABS_PER_NODE VOLUNTEER_CODE_URL

 Verify that the monitoring page shows a number of connected children that is equal to the number of volunteers started.

 If the node that executes pando starts showing output results, at least one volunteer successfully connected.
-If the monitoring page shows 2 children, then all volunteers successfully connected and you are ready to perform the actual experiments of the paper.
+If the monitoring page shows 2 children (Root Status's `childrenNb` should be equal to `2`), then all volunteers successfully connected and you are ready to perform the actual experiments of the paper.

 ## Troubleshooting